lennoggi/CompilingCactus/CactusAMReX/Docker/Docker_build_instructions.md

      basedir       = /home/lorenzo/Simulations
      sourcebasedir = /home/lorenzo/ET_2022_11_CarpetX_CPU
      ```
+     **NOTE** The following is **NOT NEEDED ANYMORE**, as `TOVSolver` is now being checked out from the thornlist directly.
+However, it provides an example of how to check out a single thorn without checking out the whole repository where it is contained.
      If you want to checkout the TOV solver thorn from [Jay Kalinani's fork of CactusAMReX](https://bitbucket.org/jaykalinani/cactusamrex), do the following:
      ```
      cd repos